hds-sandbox/bulk_RNAseq_course/develop/07_exploratory_analysis.md

 ### Transform normalized counts for the MOV10 dataset

-**To improve the distances/clustering for the PCA and heirarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.
+**To improve the distances/clustering for the PCA and hierarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.

 > The rlog transformation of the normalized counts is only necessary for
 > these visualization methods during this quality assessment.
 We will
-> not be using these tranformed counts for determining differential
+> not be using these transformed counts for determining differential
 > expression.

 ``` r